Jhgomez/StudyNotes/java/networking.md

 ## URL, URLConnection, HttpURLConnection, HttpsURLConnection (All considered legacy)
 Part of OpenJDK and Java SE(Standard Edition). `URL` can still be used to create http clients, first you have to create the `URL` object, call the `openConnection` method to get an instance of `HttpURLConnection`, actually depending on the scheme(protocol) you're using in the URL string you could be returned an `HttpsURLConnection` object or even other types, you can execute REST methods, GET, POST, PUT, DELETE by specifying the `setRequestMethodd`.
 You could use Virtual Threads to do async calls but out of the box it only supports synchronous operations.
 Doesn't supoort HTTP/2, doesn't have cookies, authentication, compression, caching and websockets support. **Spring’s RestTemplate** will use Http(s)URLConnection as their default underlying HTTP implementation **under the hood**, so be carefull and always check the underlying implementation of your HttpClient implementation.
 Supports the basic set of configuration options you’d expect, but not much more.
 The connection pool limit and keep-alive idle timeout are only available as system properties.
 Some developers thinkg the default behaviour/settings are kind of awful and/or buggy, customization is not a characteristic of these APIs.
 If you want to do quick test this API may be good but avoid using it in production.

+## Java 17 "Security Developer's Guide"(Found in Java's 17 documentation)
+Part of the mentioned guide is the [Java Secure Socket Extension (JSSE) Reference Guide](https://docs.oracle.com/en/java/javase/17/security/java-secure-socket-extension-jsse-reference-guide.html#GUID-93DEEE16-0B70-40E5-BBE7-55C3FD432345)

+### **Java Secure Socket Extension (JSSE)**
+enables secure Internet communications.
+It provides a framework and an implementation for a Java version of the TLS protocol and includes functionality for data encryption, server authentication, message integrity, and optional client authentication.
+Using JSSE, developers can provide for the secure passage of data between a client and a server running any application protocol (such as HTTP, Telnet, or FTP) over TCP/IP.

+By abstracting the complex underlying security algorithms and handshaking mechanisms, JSSE minimizes the risk of creating subtle but dangerous security vulnerabilities.
+Furthermore, it simplifies application development by serving as a building block that developers can integrate directly into their applications.

+JSSE provides both an application programming interface (API) framework and an implementation of that API.
+The JSSE API supplements the core network and cryptographic services defined by the java.security and java.net packages by providing extended networking socket classes, trust managers, key managers, SSL contexts, and a socket factory framework for encapsulating socket creation behavior.
+Because the SSLSocket class is based on a blocking I/O model, the Java Development Kit (JDK) includes a nonblocking SSLEngine class to enable implementations to choose their own I/O methods.

+The JSSE API supports the following security protocols:

+* DTLS: versions 1.0 and 1.2
+* TLS: version 1.0, 1.1, 1.2, and 1.3
+* SSL (Secure Socket Layer): version 3.0

+These security protocols encapsulate a normal bidirectional stream socket, and the JSSE API adds transparent support for authentication, encryption, and integrity protection.

+JSSE is a security component of the Java SE platform, and is based on the same design principles found elsewhere in the Java Cryptography Architecture (JCA) Reference Guide framework.
+This framework for cryptography-related security components allows them to have implementation independence and, whenever possible, algorithm independence.
+JSSE uses the Cryptographic Service Providers defined by the JCA framework.

+#### JSSE Features and Benefits
+JSSE includes the following important benefits and features:

+* Included as a standard component of the JDK
+* Extensible, provider-based architecture
+* Implemented in 100% pure Java
+* Provides API support for TLS/DTLS
+* Provides implementations of SSL 3.0, TLS (versions 1.0, 1.1, 1.2, and 1.3), and DTLS (versions 1.0 and 1.2)
+* Includes classes that can be instantiated to create secure channels (SSLSocket, SSLServerSocket, and SSLEngine)
+* Provides support for cipher suite negotiation, which is part of the TLS/DTLS handshaking used to initiate or verify secure communications
+* Provides support for client and server authentication, which is part of the normal TLS/DTLS handshaking
+* Provides support for HTTP encapsulated in the TLS protocol, which allows access to data such as web pages using HTTPS
+* Provides server session management APIs to manage memory-resident SSL sessions
+* Provides support for the certificate status request extension (OCSP stapling), which saves client certificate validation round-trips and resources
+* Provides support for the Server Name Indication (SNI) rxtension, which extends the TLS/DTLS protocols to indicate what server name the client is attempting to connect to during handshaking
+* Provides support for endpoint identification during handshaking, which prevents man-in-the-middle attacks
+* Provides support for cryptographic algorithm constraints, which provides fine-grained control over algorithms negotiated by JSSE

+#### JSSE Standard API
+The JSSE standard API, available in the **`javax.net`** and **`javax.net.ssl`** packages, provides:

+* Secure sockets tailored to client and server-side applications.
+* A non-blocking engine for producing and consuming streams of TLS/DTLS data (SSLEngine).
+* Factories for creating sockets, server sockets, SSL sockets, and SSL server sockets.
+By using socket factories, you can encapsulate socket creation and configuration behavior.
+* A class representing a secure socket context that acts as a factory for secure socket factories and engines.
+* Key and trust manager interfaces (including X.509-specific key and trust managers), and factories that can be used for creating them.
+* A class for secure HTTP URL connections (HTTPS).

 ## HttpClient, HttpServer
 Both introduced in Android 11, `HttpClient` replaced `HttpURLConnection` and `HttpsURLConnection`. `HttpServer` was introduced as a solution to easily create a REST API. `HttpClient` supports both synchronous and asynchronous modes of operation, with the latter making use of Futures, it supports HTTP/2, it offers a pluggable authentication mechanism, only provides an implementation of non-preemptive HTTP Basic so if you need anything else you’ll need to implement it yourself, it supports cookies, it doesn't support caching, and it does support websockets(you basically create a `WebSocket` object with `newWebSocketBuilder`)